'No emotion, no social media' but 3am joy in Melbourne

 It all came after Australia, for two-and-a-half minutes, looked to be heading out of the World Cup.
 That was the period of time between Wahbi Khazri giving Tunisia a shock lead against France, and Leckie finding the back of the Danish net.

-Tunisia's win meant Australia needed to do the same, and an as it stands table was displayed in the Al Janu Stadium after Khari's goal showing both Australia and Denmark as eliminated.
+Tunisia's win meant Australia needed to do the same, and an as-it-stands table was displayed in the Al Janu Stadium after Khari's goal showing both Australia and Denmark as eliminated.

 Whether or not it solely inspired Australia into life can be debated - but Leckie produced the game's only real moment of magic to send his country through.

-Another sign in the crowd asked Australian prime minister Anthony Albanese to authorise a public holiday if the team won.
+Another sign in the crowd asked Australian Prime Minister Anthony Albanese to authorise a public holiday if the team won.
 Either way, it should be expected not many of those in Fed Square at 3.18am made it into work.

 Get the latest results and goal notifications for any team at the Fifa World Cup by downloading the BBC Sport app: Apple - Android - Amazon